Virtual Reality - the next big thing to rejuvenate the training force

 What Research Suggests?

-Let’s face it, we all know that employees feel that that the current training programs are a boring routine, and for those working in a monotonous job role, like the ones in Process Industry, such as control-room operators, field operators, and maintenance professionals, training forms a crucial part of the daily operations.
-Simulations mimicking the accidents, potential hazards or risks become more feasible in a virtual environment while making the training more effective and hands-on, and the companies need not have to worry about losses anymore.
-All this while ensuring that there is a fun element attached to the training, and with each level the user passes, he/she is motivated to cross the next hurdle more passionately, while understanding the complex scenarios with ease with the help of visual, audio and immersive aids.
+Let’s face it, we all know that employees feel that that the current training programs are a boring routine, and for those working in a monotonous job role, like the ones in the Process Industry, such as control-room operators, field operators, and maintenance professionals, training forms a crucial part of the daily operations – learn more about how AR and VR is helpful for field service solutions in this blog.
+Simulations mimicking the accidents, potential hazards or risks become more feasible in a virtual environment while making the training more effective and hands-on, the companies need not have to worry about losses anymore.
+All this complements the fact that VR ensures that there is a fun element attached to each and every training, and with each level the user passes, he/she is motivated to cross the next hurdle more passionately, while understanding the complex scenarios with ease with the help of visual, audio and immersive aids.

 According to a research, it quotes, “The integration of a VE (virtual environment), together with the possibility to interact with its sections, devices, and equipment in a multiplayer fashion can foster memory retention, tasks automation, and transfer of training effects to real-life situations while developing the ability to filter out irrelevancies and focus the attention on variables that affect performance”.